varmox/ygeonline/content/post/k8s-rbac.md

 ### Role and RoleBinding

 > #### **GitLab Configuration**
 > Be careful with the "name: my-gitlab-group" within your Kubernetes Role.
 It really depends on how the GitLab Group was created.
 I > personally had problems with  nested groups or groups created on projects.
-I always created the GitLab Groups with a Admin, didn't > use the Group froma project.
+I always created the GitLab Groups/Membership with a
+> Admin, didn't use the Group from a GitLab project.

 Further we need a *Role* and a *RoleBinding*.
 Apply those on the actual Kubernetes Cluster.